decisivedevops/alfred-install-apps/README.md

     - Will automatically mount and unmount the Image, installing all `.app` inside.
 * Archives `.zip`:
     - Will extract the zip to a temporary location and install all `.app` inside.

-## How to install
-Download the [workflow](https://github.com/decisivedevops/alfred-install-apps/blob/main/Installing%20Apps.alfredworkflow).
-Double click to install directly to Alfred.

 <!-- ROADMAP -->
 ## Roadmap